gongfan99/node_napi_device_example/README.md

-# node_napi_promise_example
+# node_napi_device_example
-An node extension example with napi for promise
+An node extension example with napi for device

 # Introduction
 This is a simple example for node native extension with napi.
-It asynchronously multiplies two numbers and outputs the result.

-This is to give everybody a starting point to work on because I could not find a complete example for promise implementation with napi.

 It has been tested on my Win7 local machine.